This post may contain affiliate links (read more)

 – Brown Paper

 This has saved me so much time and hassle.
 If I can avoid the post office I will.
-Whenever I go there, there’s always a queue and even if I’m just dropping off post I’ve already paid postage on they still insist on checking the weight and size of everything – effectively saving me no time as they might as well have printed the label instead by that point!
+Whenever I go there, there’s always a queue.
+Even if I’m just dropping off post I’ve already paid postage on they still insist on checking the weight and size of everything.
+Effectively this saves me no time as they might as well have printed the label instead by that point!

-We sell 90% of our items with 2nd class postage, and if the item is a piece of clothing it can quite often be packed flat enough to fit into a postbox – and we have one literally a stones throw from our house – bonus.
+We sell 90% of our items with 2nd class postage.
+If the item is a piece of clothing it can quite often be packed flat enough to fit into a postbox – and we have one literally a stones throw from our house – bonus.

 Anything that won’t fix in the post box, we bag up and take to our local royal mail delivery office.
-You can just hand them over the counter – personally I find them to be a lot more efficient and less concerned with whether you’ve applied the correct postage or not, and so you can literally run in and out, unlike the post office.
+I can just hand them over the counter.
+Personally I find them to be a lot more efficient and less concerned with whether you’ve applied the correct postage or not.
+You can literally run in and out, unlike the post office.

 You don’t need a special label printer to do this either.
-You can print onto a normal sheet of paper and then cellotape it to your parcel.
+Just print onto a normal sheet of paper and then cellotape it to your parcel.